Suprcode/Crystal.Database/Jev/README.md

 -Item sell values now shown when hovering over an item in your bag.
 (Code) -New BichonProvince map (n0) added with removed dead spots + fishing spots on the bridge at Bichon Wall SafeZone.
 -New SerpantValley map (2) added with removed dead spots.

+06/03/23

+-Awakening now works (Script change)
+-All NPCS now check for 199 PK point instead of 2.
+-HellCavern Bigmaps added.
+-BugCave movements adjusted.
+-BigMap Icons added for all caves and provinces.
+-TrollCave added NPC to teleport from 3F > 4F (vice versa) -Swamp added NPC to teleport from 3F > 4F (vice versa) -Swamp added minimap for DarkSwamp (KR)
+-Swamp GeneralTucsion (boss) now spawns at the centre of map.
+-Database is ready for Net.7 upgrade and works with either Net.7 & Net 4.8.